 Professional clarinets are much more hand-made and are produced with higher-quality materials.
 This produces even better intonation, tone, and response, and also causes each instrument to be more individual.
 The higher the quality of the instrument, the more important it is to try many, including multiple instruments of the same brand and model, to find the right one for you.

-Though they are sometimes made to look like wood, student level clarinets are made out of plastic, allowing them to be less expensive and require less maintenance.
+Though they are sometimes made to look like wood, student level clarinets are made out of resin, allowing them to be less expensive and require less maintenance.

 Clarinet keys are most often made of silver or nickel, though gold is an option on some clarinets.